Major Authors I

 TR 12:30 – 1:45p

-Critical Studies in Literature and Society
+Critical Studies in Literature and Philosophy: Art, Selves, and Artificial Selves

 Our Contemporary: Henry James and the New Media

-Of all the major literary figures of his late Victorian-early Modernist era, Henry James has had perhaps the most robust afterlife in the 20th and 21st centuries, influencing the methods of writers as diverse as Toni Morrison, Dashiell Hammett, Philip Roth, and James Baldwin; providing standard fictional principles and theory for writing programs (both creative and compositional); his novels adapted by leading film makers, and his life the subject of numerous fictions featuring him as author protagonist (by Colm Toibin, Alan Hollinghurst, Cynthia Ozick, and Joyce Carol Oates, among others).
-The guiding claim of this course, team-taught by Professor of Philosophy, Juliet Floyd and Professor of English, Susan Mizruchi, is that James’s remarkable longevity, his status as ‘Our Contemporary,’ is a product of his formal, intellectual, and philosophical devotion to innovation, which runs through all of his writings.
+Of all the major literary figures of the late Victorian-early Modernist era, Henry James has had perhaps the most robust afterlife in the 20th and 21st centuries, influencing the methods of writers as diverse as Toni Morrison, Dashiell Hammett, Philip Roth, and James Baldwin; providing standard fictional principles and theory for writing programs (both creative and compositional); his novels adapted by leading film makers, and his life the subject of numerous fictions featuring him as author protagonist (by Colm Toibin, Alan Hollinghurst, Cynthia Ozick, and Joyce Carol Oates, among others).
+The guiding claim of this course, team-taught by Professor of Philosophy, Juliet Floyd and Professor of English, Susan Mizruchi, is that James’s remarkable longevity, his status as ‘Our Contemporary,’ is a product of his formal, intellectual, and philosophical devotion to innovation, which runs through all his writings.

 James’s writing developed radically new idioms, “new media” for the presentation of “experience.”
 His reflections on “perception” deepened and counterbalanced the introspective psychology of his brother William James.
 His philosophical and psychological meditations expanded the American tradition extending from Emerson, Thoreau, and Hawthorne which viewed “experience” as not mere appearance, but as real, part of Nature itself.
 “Experience” here is about discovering what really matters.
-James pressed this self-conscious transcendentalist move toward ordinary reality and its phenomenology forward into the social “media” of his day, inventively demonstrating how criticism of criticism reflects insight into the invention of self, social relations and experiential capacities.
+James pressed this self-conscious transcendentalist move toward ordinary reality and its phenomenology forward into the social “media” of his day, inventively demonstrating how criticism of criticism reflects insight into the invention of self, social relations, and experiential capacities.

 This course asks how might the “new media” for representing social pressures and relations James developed in his novels, be re-expressed and represented in new media today – including not only social media but dating apps, the representation of courtship in popular ‘reality’ shows, and tv series which have come to replace the function of the novel in providing viewers with opportunities for moral reflection, reconciliation with reality, and discussion of present-day dilemmas.

-Course readings will include: The Portrait of a Lady; The Turn of the Screw; The Bostonians; The Beast in the Jungle; In The Cage.
+Course readings will include: The Portrait of a Lady; The Turn of the Screw; The Bostonians; The Beast in the Jungle; In the Cage.
 Students will learn how to incorporate James’s inventiveness into their own thinking, building to a capstone project that will involve creating a video, graphic novel, or another form of new media.

-EN 500 A1/PH 489/PH 689 Mizruchi and Floyd (Philosophy)
+EN 500 A1/PH 489/PH 689 A1 Mizruchi and Floyd (Philosophy)

 T 3:30 – 6:15p